ethanwillis/rev-ai-docs/Quickstart-cURL.md

    	-H "Authorization: Bearer $api_key"
    ```

-3. After sending this request you will get the following response body:
+3. After sending this request you will get a similar response to the following response body:

    *note: If you submitted a local file the response body will vary in that it doesn't have a media_url field.*